-Microsoft IT Academy - Outlook: 0.5 credits - In this course, students will validate skills in customizing Outlook settings, configuring mail settings, creating and formatting messages, creating and managing calendars, creating calendar items such as appointments, meetings and events, organizing and managing calendar items, creating and managing notes and tasks, contacts, and contact groups.
-Students will learn the skills tested in the Microsoft Office Specialist -Outlook certification exam.
-Make your resume stand out by sitting for and passing this certification exam (if students meet the basic requirements).
-Two of the other Microsoft IT Academy certification exams complete the requirements of the overall Microsoft Office Specialist Associate certification.
+Introduction to Microsoft Outlook: 0.25 credits - In this course, students will learn skills in Microsoft Outlook, such as customizing Outlook settings, configuring mail settings, creating and formatting messages, creating and managing calendars, creating calendar items such as appointments, meetings and events, organizing and managing calendar items, creating and managing notes and tasks, contacts, and contact groups.
 Associated Pathways: Business and Entrepreneurship.
+Prerequisite: Microsoft Office Basics.

-Microsoft® IT Academy - PowerPoint: 0.5 credits - In this course, students will validate skills in creating and managing presentations, inserting, and formatting shapes and slides, creating slide content, applying transitions and animations, and managing multiple presentations.
-Students will learn the skills tested in the Microsoft Office Specialist -PowerPoint certification exam.
-Make your resume stand out by sitting for and passing this certification exam (if students meet the basic requirements).
-Two of the other Microsoft IT Academy certification exams complete the requirements of the overall Microsoft Office Specialist Associate certification.
+Introduction to Microsoft PowerPoint: 0.25 credits - In this course, students will learn skills in Microsoft PowerPoint, such as creating and managing presentations, inserting, and formatting shapes and slides, creating slide content, applying transitions and animations, and managing multiple presentations.
 Associated Pathways: Business and Entrepreneurship.
+Prerequisite: Microsoft Office Basics.

-Microsoft® IT Academy - Word: 0.5 credits - In this course, students will validate skills in Word tasks, such as creating and managing documents, formatting text, paragraphs, and sections, creating tables and lists, applying references, and inserting and formatting objects.
-Students will learn the skills tested in the Microsoft Office Specialist.
-Make your resume stand out by sitting for and passing this certification exam (if students meet the basic requirements).
-Two of the other Microsoft IT Academy certification exams complete the requirements of the overall Microsoft Office Specialist Associate certification.
-Associated Pathways: Business and Entrepreneurship.
+Introduction to Microsoft Word: 0.25 credits - In this course, students will learn skills in Microsoft Word, such as creating and managing documents, formatting text, paragraphs, and sections, creating tables and lists, applying references, and inserting and formatting objects.
+Prerequisite: Microsoft Office Basics.